Bhagavad Gita Chapter 2 Verse 29 Meaning

 What is the main idea of Bhagavad Gita 2.29?

 One sees this (the Self) as a wonder; another speaks of it as a wonder; another hears of it as a wonder; yet, having heard, none understands it at all.
-This verse emphasizes soul with clarity and purpose.
+Situated within the chapter on The Yoga of Knowledge, this verse contributes to the Gita's exploration of equanimity and its relationship to...

 How can I apply Bhagavad Gita 2.29 in daily life?